jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

 Latin Risk Pulse is a project seeking to better understand Latin American risks.
-This repository attempts to train a series of machine learning models to classify whether Spanish and Portuguese headlines constitute a potential political, security or economic risk.
+This repository trains a series of machine learning models to classify whether Spanish and Portuguese headlines constitute a potential political, security or economic risk.

 ## The data 🛢
 ### 1st iteration